 - Ashwagandha: powerful adaptogen, anti-inflammatory and cognitive, immune & athletic supporting

 - Mucuna Pruriens: rich in L-dopa, the precursor to neurotransmitter Dopamine (the feel good hormone!)

 ** Ashwagandha can be found in JOYÀ's Superblends Defend, Focus & Restore and Balance Functional Chocolate.
-Astragalus can be found in JOYÀ's Restore Functional Superblend and Defend Functional Chocolate.
-Calm Functional Superblend contains Mucuna Pruriens
+Astragalus can be found in JOYÀ's Restore Turmeric Superblend and Defend Functional Chocolate.
+Calm Cacao Superblend contains Mucuna Pruriens

 Manuka honey: Rich in antibacterial and antiviral properties

 Matcha: The unique combination of L-theanine and caffeine produces an “alert-calm” effect meaning you get the focus and energy of caffeine without the crash, while also supporting cognitive function.
 Matcha has also been shown to support detoxification pathways along with metabolism and fat-burning

 While this isn’t an exhaustive list of superfoods or functional foods, these examples illustrate how easy it can be to incorporate these powerful ingredients in your daily meals and drinks and reap the health benefits – in fact, we bet some are already in your pantry!